|

 JUDGMENT

-In April 1999 thlic Works Department issuedssued invitations to make bids for a contract under the Vanuatu Urban Infrastructure Project, specifically for the Rehabilitation of Urban Roads.
+In April 1999 the Public Works Department issued invitations to make bids for a contract under the Vanuatu Urban Infrastructure Project, specifically for the Rehabilitation of Urban Roads.

-A document entitled Invitation for Bids was sent to enquirers (64, defendants’ bundle).
-By).
+A document entitled Invitation for Bids was sent to enquirers (page 64, defendants’ bundle).
 By letter dated 9th April 1999 the plaintiff was sent a copy.
 The Invitation gave outline details of the process, and how full particulars might be obtained A pre-bid meeting was fixed for 30th April at 10.00 am at the office of the Public Works Department.

-ass="MsoNoMsoNormal" style="margin-top: 1; margin-bottom: 1"> There were two stages, a pre-qualificatione and then the bid for the contract itself.
+There were two stages, a pre-qualification stage and then the bid for the contract itself.
 Applicants were required to send in two sealed envelopes, one containing the answers to the pre-qualification questionnaire, the other containing the bid.
 Both had to be sent in concurrently and before 11-30 a.m. on 31st May (page 69-70, defendant’s bundle).
 Paragraph 8 of the “Invitation for Pre-qualification” states “Only bids from contractors and joint ventures pre-qualified under this procedure will be opened”.

 There is no dispute the plaintiffs had all these documents.
 The plaintiff says that their pre-qualification and bid envelopes were lodged before 31st May.
 On 3rd June they say Mr. John Herbert telephoned Mr. Alex Palavi, the general manager of the plaintiff SMET (Mr. Gilbert Dinh trading as Societe Melanesienne D’Entreprises et de Travaux) to tell him SMET was disqualified.
 Mr. Palavi sought an explanation.
 On 22 June formal notification was sent and SMET’s tender bid was returned unopened, (letter of the Acting Director, PWD, dated 22 June 1999, page 28 plaintiff’s bundle).

 By a letter dated 14 June 1999 to the Director General of Public Works Mr. Palavi sought to have SMET’s tender bid re-included in the process, (Page 18, plaintiff’s bundle).
 The reason apparently for the request being so that the Government could support a local company.
-Mr. Palavi said SMET, if succe, would then meet meet the ADB screening criteria, and said how this could be done.
-The ADB, Asian Development Bank, was providing most or all of thds for the project.
+Mr. Palavi said SMET, if successful, would then meet the ADB screening criteria, and said how this could be done.
+The ADB, Asian Development Bank, was providing most or all of the funds for the project.

 Mr. Manasseh Tari the Director General, replied by letter dated 17 June 1999 (plaintiff’s bundle, page 19).
 He set out why SMET failed to qualify, and suggested, in future, SMET considered going into “a joint venture with foreign companies if you think that your company may not meet all the requirements outlined in the criteria”.